HomeMy WebLinkAbout1010-Appointment of Cunningham Vogel & Rost BILL NO. 2010-037 ORDINANCE NO. 1010

 BE IT REMEMBERED that the above was read two times by heading only, PASSED

-AND APPROVED by a majority of th Board of Aldermen and APPROVED by the Mayor of
+AND APPROVED by a majority of the Board of Aldermen and APPROVED by the Mayor of

-Robin Littrell, City Clerk a y om on, City Attorney
+Robin Littrell, City Clerk Nancy Thompson, City Attorney

 1